 Panasonic's Leica-branded 100~400 zoom looked like the answer.
 The early reviews have said many good things, but several problems seemed to crop up when this Panasonic beast is used with the Olympus OM-D EM-1 camera bodies - especially on the Mk II version.
 So, let's take a look.

-more on the camera body.)
-For years the gold standard has been the "sonic ring motors".
+been the "sonic ring motors".
 Canon call them USM, Nikon use SWM, Sigma's are HSM and Olympus call them SWD, etc. They are fast, silent and expensive.
 Micro-motors were relegated to the cheaper models with slower AF.

 But, with newer, faster micromotors and internal focusing, those days are gone.
 In good light, the Pana-Leica 100~400 is lightning fast.
-In poor light (say, just a couple of 60 watt lamps in a decent sized living room), I can't describe the AF as "lightning fast" (mostly because of the f4 maximum aperture) but with the E-M1 Mk II, it is still respectably quick and very accurate, without any hunting.
+In poor light (say, just a couple of 60 watt lamps in a decent sized living room), I can't describe the AF as "lightning fast" (mostly because of the f4 to f6.3 maximum aperture) but with the E-M1 Mk II, it is still respectably quick and very accurate, without any hunting.